Nail Clippers For A Shih Tzu – All You Need To Know

 - Good value.

 Resco Deluxe Dog Nail Clippers (Guillotine Style)

 The Resco Deluxe Nail Clippers are a good choice for a less expensive guillotine-style nail clipper.
 The Resco company invented the guillotine style clipper in 1937 and have been manufacturing them in the USA ever since.
 These clippers have replaceable blades.
 This clipper also comes with a deluxe grip for nice comfort and ease of use.
 These nail clippers have a 4.1 out of 5-star rating on chewy.com and you can read the reviews here.

 - Perfect for small dogs.

-Similar to the pair above, the Gonicc Nail Clippers are plier-style clippers.
-They are a strong but lightweight and comfortable pair of clippers with a nice grip and also comes with a free nail file.
+Similar to the pair above, the Master Grooming Nail Clippers are plier-style clippers.
+They are a strong but lightweight and comfortable to use.
+They have a specially designed ergonomic grip for a more comfortable experience while clipping your Shih Tzu’s nail. with a nice grip.
 Another great feature of this product is the safety guard to prevent cutting off too much of the nail and cutting into the quick.
-These clippers have a 4.4 out of 5 star rating on Amazon and you can read the reviews here.
+These clippers have a 4 out of 5 star rating on chewy and you can read the reviews here.

 Dog Nail Clippers Vs. Nail Grinder

 So what is the better option for trimming your dog’s nails – a pair of nail clippers or a nail grinder?

 Advantages of Nail Clippers: